-It is a maker of premium gin based in Australia, known for its focus on distilling gin with an Australian flavor profile and using Australian botanicals.
-With headless commerce abilities they designed a horizontal scroll feature to display their products with a high quality imagery.
+Four Pillars Gin is a maker of premium gin based in Australia, known for its focus on distilling gin with an Australian flavor profile and using Australian botanicals.
+With headless commerce abilities they designed a horizontal scroll feature to display their products with high-quality imagery.

-It is a manufacturer and retailer of outdoor equipment specializing in climbing and skiing gear.
-They used BigCommerce headless functionality to create a stunning hero section and product pages with videos without slowing the website speed.
+Black Diamond Equipment is a manufacturer and retailer of outdoor equipment specializing in climbing and skiing gear.
+They used BigCommerce headless API to create a stunning hero section and product pages with videos without slowing the website speed.

-This headless BigCommerce website presents customer reviews in a carousel format to attract new potential customers.
+This website presents customer reviews in a carousel format to attract new potential customers.
 Improved page loading speed allows customers to browse more products in less time.

-We hope this ultimate guide on Headless BigCommerce gave you an in-depth view of how to build a successful and secure headless eCommerce store and leverage the many benefits it can bring.
+We hope this ultimate guide gave you an in-depth view of how to build a successful and secure headless BigCommerce store and leverage the many benefits it can bring.

-With the information about headless BigCommerce, you can now understand why it is so popular and how to implement it for your online store.
+With this information, you can now understand why it is so popular and how to implement it for your online store.
 And you now know the powerful options for customizing, managing, and scaling your store through BigCommerce’s APIs and other solutions.

-If you need professional help moving to a headless BigCommerce setup or building an entirely new BigCommerce headless store, you can contact WebDesk Solution, a top BigCommerce development company with immense experience in this field.
+If you need professional help with headless infrastructure setup or building an entirely new BigCommerce headless store, you can contact WebDesk Solution, a top BigCommerce development company with immense experience in this field.